MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 Workspaces use the [XML for Analysis](/analysis-services/xmla/xml-for-analysis-xmla-reference?view=power-bi-premium-current&preserve-view=true) (XMLA) protocol for communications between client applications and the engine that manages your Power BI workspaces and datasets.
 These communications are through what are commonly referred to as XMLA endpoints.
 XMLA is the same communication protocol used by the Microsoft Analysis Services engine, which under the hood, runs Power BI's semantic modeling, governance, lifecycle, and data management.
 Data sent over the XMLA protocol is fully encrypted.

 By default, *read-only* connectivity using the endpoint is enabled for the **Datasets workload** in a capacity.
-With read-only, data visualization applications and tools can query dataset model data, metadata, events, and schema. *Read-write* operations using the endpoint can be enabled providing additional dataset management, governance, advanced semantic modeling, debugging, and monitoring.
+With read-only, data visualization applications and tools can query dataset model data, metadata, events, and schema. *Read-write* operations using the endpoint can be enabled providing more dataset management, governance, advanced semantic modeling, debugging, and monitoring.
 With read-write enabled, datasets have more parity with Azure Analysis Services and SQL Server Analysis Services enterprise grade tabular modeling tools and processes.

 ## Terms of Use

-Use of the XMLA endpoint is subject to the following:
+Use of the XMLA endpoint is subject to the following conditions:

 **Single-user application** - The application uses a single user account or app identity to access a Power BI dataset through the XMLA endpoint.
-Typical examples are developer tools, admin scripts, and automated processes to perform data modeling and administrative tasks, such as altering the metadata of a dataset, performing a backup or restore operation, or triggering a data refresh.
+Typical examples are developer tools, admin scripts, and automated processes to perform data modeling and administrative tasks.
+These tasks include altering the metadata of a dataset, performing a backup or restore operation, or triggering a data refresh.
 The user account or app identity that the client application uses to access a dataset must have a valid Premium Per User (PPU) license unless the dataset resides on a Premium capacity.

 **Multi-user application** - The application provides multiple users with access to a Power BI dataset.
 For example, a middle-tier application integrating a dataset into a business solution and accessing the dataset on behalf of its business users.

 - For Premium Per User (PPU) workspaces, the application must require each user to sign in to Power BI.
 The application uses each user's access token to access the datasets.
-The application is not permitted to use a service account or other app identity to perform tasks on behalf of its users.
+The application isn't permitted to use a service account or other app identity to perform tasks on behalf of its users.
 Each user must use their own Power BI account for opening reports, accessing datasets, and executing queries.
 - For Premium workspaces, the application may use a service account or app identity on behalf of the end users without requiring each user to sign in to Power BI.

 ## Client applications and tools